Swiftfire is a GUI-less server application for OS-X that can service HTTP(S) v1.0 and v1.1 requests.

 DEBUG = 0 INFO = 1 NOTICE = 2 WARNING = 3 ERROR = 4 CRITICAL = 5 ALERT = 6 EMERGENCY = 7 NONE = 8

 When configuring loglevels an integer is used.
 The value 8 means that no logging is done, a value of 0 means that all possible logging is done.
-Note that logging levels 0 and 1 do not work for the ASL (Apple System Log) unless some extra configuration is done of certain OS-X properties (see blog)
+Logging levels DEBUG and INFO are intended for use during debugging only.

 Accepting HTTP(S) requests

-Client requests can thus be handled in a couple of ways:
+Client requests are handled in a couple of ways:

 - They are accepted and complete nominally.
 The user notices nothing.